This story is a revised version of Not Always Easy, the original of which

 "Errm," I said hesitantly, "I'm not sure I'd feel comfortable talking to you about that sort of thing while Sue's there... even if it is just on the phone."

-"Well, then," Mike said, giving me a questioning look, "phone me on my mobile, just say if you are OK then I'll call you back as soon as I get the chance to be alone."
+"Well, then," Mike said, giving me a questioning look, "phone me on my mobile, just say if you are okay and then I'll call you back as soon as I get the chance to be alone."

 "Anyway," Mike said, looking at his watch, "time I went home."

-John and I escorted Mike down the stairs and to the front door, where we all waved our goodbyes.
-As my parents were already in bed I closed the door and locked up for the night while John started back upstairs.
-Then I followed him up to his room, where I found him sitting on his bed scanning through the channels on his TV.
+After I escorted Mike to the front door, I returned to John's room, where I found him sitting on his bed scanning through the channels on his TV.

 "By the way, John, I've got something for you," I said.

 He gave me a questioning look but didn't say anything, so I handed him the piece of paper that Marie had given me.

 "It's a mobile phone number," he said and looked back at me.